 The one willing man

 Another example was during the disrobing of Draupadi in the court of Dhritarashtra.
-It was only Bhima who reacted while the others simply expressed their inability to do anything.
+It was only Bhima who reacted while others simply expressed their inability to do anything.
 It was Bhima who vowed that he would break the thigh of Duryodhan for asking Draupadi to sit on his lap and would drink the blood of Dushashan for touching Draupadi.
 True to his words, he killed Duryadhan by fatally striking him on his thigh.
-Prior to that he ripped open the bowels of Dushashan and with the blood he washed Draupadi’s hair, which was left loose since the day of the disrobing, before binding it.
+Prior to that, he ripped open the bowels of Dushashan and with the blood, he washed Draupadi’s hair, which was left loose since the day of the disrobing, before binding it.

 While this might seem gory, nonetheless it is an expression of Bhima’s love and affection for Draupadi, who too knew that Bhima was the only one she could turn to in times of distress.
 Many would term this to be one-sided love, but then who cares about sides, when love has been expressed to avenge the insult for the person one loves?